RaffaelaCabriolu/MyDoc/help/faq.rst

 If you need to export the display from a compute node to your desktop you should

 #.
-First login to Stallo with display forwarding.
+First login to your resource with display forwarding.
 #.
 Then you should reserve a node, with display forwarding, trough the
    queuing system.

 Here is an example::

-  $ ssh -Y stallo.uit.no                 # log in with port forwarding
+  $ ssh -Y                               # log in with port forwarding
   $ srun -N 1 -t 1:0:0 --pty bash -I     # reserve and log in on a compute node

 This example assumes that you are running an X-server on your local